 Sounds like that needs some rum too.
 Just sayin’.

 - 1 cup fresh strawberries, hulled

-- 1 cup unsweetened canned coconut milk (shake well)
+- 1 cup unsweetened canned coconut milk, full fat (shake well)

 - 2 tablespoons honey (or sweetener of choice)

 - Dairy-Free Strawberry Ice Cream

 - Shake the can of coconut milk well.
 The coconut milk will be super creamy and thick.

 - Add the fresh strawberries, coconut milk, and honey to a blender or food processor.
 Blend until the mix is smooth.
 I recommend chilling the strawberry mix so it is cold when you assemble the floats.

 - In the serving glasses, pour equal amounts of the strawberry mix.
 Add scoops of the Dairy-Free Strawberry Ice Cream (as many as you like!), and top with your favorite sparkling water.
 Enjoy!

 - Canned Coconut Milk – This may be the only recipe where I tell you to shake the can of the coconut milk.
 And I do recommend the canned coconut milk vs. carton.
 It is so much thicker and creamier.